ashindh/Aviation-Financial-Analytics/README.md

 ![Aviation Unit Economics Dashboard](dashboard/dashboard2.png)

-The original Power BI report and exported PDF are available in the `dashboard` folder.
+The original Power BI report and exported PDF are also available in the `dashboard` folder.

 ## Repository Structure